ElektraInitiative/libelektra/doc/decisions/api_documentation.md

 ## Notes

 There are many tools available to use with **API Blueprints**, for example the [CLI tool](https://github.com/apiaryio/apiary-client) of apiary.
 Other tools can be found on the [official website](https://apiblueprint.org/tools.html) of the standard.

+Decision discussions have taken place in #917.
+An API proposal for cluster configurations was made in #912, whereas initial discussion started in #829.